The RBS Six Nations and the Calcutta Cup

 Scotland have played in every Rugby World Cup since the tournament’s introduction in 1987, the best finish being 1991 when Scotland lost to New Zealand in a third-place play off.

-Scotland plays all of their international matches at Murrayfield Stadium, which lies a few miles to the west of the city centre.
+Scotland plays the majority of their international matches at Murrayfield Stadium, which lies a few miles to the west of the city centre.
 The name of Murrayfield is recognised around the world and Scotland’s biggest stadium enjoys a very special place in the hearts of all Scots rugby fans as many legendary games have been played there with several truly memorable match-winning tries scored.

 A magical experience for any rugby fan is to go on a Murrayfield Stadium tour.
 Going behind the scenes in an amazing access-all-areas experience, you get to follow in the footsteps of rugby legends, leaving the dressing room and walking down the tunnel onto the hallowed turf.
 It’s the next best thing to pulling on the jersey and playing in an international match!